CESNET/du-docs/docs/jupyterhub.md

 #### GPU
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;It is possible to utilize GPU in your notebook, you can request whole GPU or MIG GPU.

-- For whole GPU, **using GPU requires particular setting (e.g. drivers, configuration) so it can be effectively used only in images with GPU support.** (marked as `...with GPU...` in selection menu).
+- For whole GPU, **using GPU requires particular setting (e.g. drivers, configuration) so it can be effectively used only in images with GPU support.** (marked as `...with GPU...` in the selection menu).
 If you assign GPU with any other image, it will not be truly functional.

 - For MIG GPU, see [NVIDIA MIG](https://www.nvidia.com/en-us/technologies/multi-instance-gpu/) documentation about MIG technology.
-It is possible to request 10GB MIG of NVIDIA A100/80GB card and up to 4 parts of the card using `10GB part A100` option.
+It is possible to request up to 4 parts of 10GB MIG of NVIDIA A100/80GB card using `10GB part A100` option and up to 4 parts of 20GB MIG of NVIDIA A100/80GB card using `120GB part A100` optino.
 GPU memory is HW limited so there is no problem that someone else could overutilize requested amount of the resource.
 Individual MIG parts (up to 4) act as isolated GPUs so to utilize more than one MIG part, multi-GPU computation has to be setup in an application.

 ### Resource utilization